The House on East 88th Street

 The House on East 88th Street is a children's book written by Bernard Waber first published in 1962.

 The book is the first in the Lyle the Crocodile series.
-The story is about a family named the Primms who move into an old Victorian brownstone in the Upper East Side of Manhattan, only to find a performing crocodile named Lyle living in the bathtub.
+The story is about a family named the Primms who move into an old Victorian brownstone on the Upper East Side of Manhattan, only to find a performing crocodile named Lyle living in the bathtub.
 At first they are horrified, but they learn to love him and accept him into their family.